 These included unofficial screenshots of Mac OS X Leopard before Apple released the operating system.
 The straw that apparently broke the camel’s back, however, was a series of reports about an upcoming Macintosh and word processing software.

 Think Secret reported these rumors in 2004.
 They were shown to be true when Steve Jobs debuted the Mac mini and iWork productivity suite at the January 2005 Macworld event in San Francisco.

 Apple: The evil empire?

 When Apple sued Think Secret for revealing trade secrets, opinion among Apple followers diverged wildly.
 Some saw the lawsuit as a violation of Apple’s generally friendly approach to cultivating fans.
 In short, as Apple climbed back to the top of the tech world, the company used its resources to crack down on a small-time journalist.
-(Steve Wozniak became the biggest name to ask Apple to call off the attack dogs.)
+(Apple co-founder Steve Wozniak became the biggest name to ask Apple to call off the attack dogs.)

 On a larger level, some viewed the lawsuit as proof that Apple opposed freedom of the press.
 These people worried that clamping down on the rumor mill would result in a sanitized world of Apple news.
 In this view, the only inside knowledge would come, either directly or indirectly, through Apple-sanctioned channels.

-Others sided with Apple, arguing that the First Amendment does not protect publication of trade secrets.
+Others sided with Apple, arguing that the First Amendment does not protect the publication of trade secrets.
 For those of this mindset, it made sense for Apple to go after employees who shared proprietary information with outsiders.

 Apple’s war on rumors and Think Secret